 For ENC data at smaller maximum display scales, an airport should be encoded as an Airport/Airfield of type point.
+Remarks: If individual buildings are visually conspicuous, they must be encoded as separate features.
+If it is required to encode the control tower, it must be done using a Landmark feature, with attributes function = 39 (control) and category of landmark = 17 (tower).
+If it is required to encode other buildings, this must be done using the feature Building.
+If it is required to encode a separate landing area, it must be done using the feature Separate I anding.

-- If individual buildings are visually conspicuous, they must be encoded as separate features. - If it is required to encode the control tower, it must be done using a Landmark feature, with attributes function = 39 (control) and category of landmark = 17 (tower).
-If it is required to encode other buildings, this must be done using the feature Building. - If it is required to encode a seaplane landing area, it must be done using the feature Seaplane Landing Area (see clause 16.5). - For navigational aids associated with air navigation, and air obstruction lights, see clauses related to navigational aids.
+- If it is required to encode a seaplane landing area, it must be done using the feature Seaplane Landing Area (see clause 16.5). - For navigational aids associated with air navigation, and air obstruction lights, see clauses related to navigational aids.